canonical/launchpad-manual/user/explanation/feature-highlights/page-tour.rst

 use:

 Now you know enough to explore the Launchpad applications.
-Let's start with one of the most unique features of Launchpad - tracking `bug conversations and work across multiple communities <FeatureHighlights/MultiProjectBugs>`__.
+Let's start with one of the most unique features of Launchpad - tracking :ref:`bug conversations and work across multiple communities <tracking-bugs-across-multiple-projects>`.